Get

 Someone Kicked My Dog: 5 Tips on What to Do Next

 Whether it’s due to a perceived threat or through no fault of their own, there are incidents in which dogs are kicked while they’re on a walk, at a dog park, or in other public places.
-If this happens to you, you may be in shock and not sure how to proceed.
+If this happens to you, you may be in shock and unsure how to proceed.

 The most important thing is to stay calm and check on your dog first.
 Then, take the steps addressed here.